BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE_admin_func.rst

 Adding and Deleting Data Catalogs and Views
 *******************************************

-To add Catalogs, administrators should use the “+” icon to access the “Add a Catalog of Views” menu.
+To add Catalogs, administrators should use the |add| icon to access the “Add a Catalog of Views” menu.

 .. image:: images/1.9.png
    :width: 1000